PhluantMobile/dojo_js/README.md

 This function initializes the framework for expandable ads and interstitial/banner ads that need close functionalty.
 It also initializes any MRAID specific functionality if the MRAID framework is detected.
 The developer will need to ensure an appropriate callback function is designated for contracting/closing the ad.
 If the callback function contains object function calls, the object must have an explicit reference.

+Specs:

+* callback: The close function for an expanded ad.
+Required for any expandable ad running on MRAID.
+Recommended in all cases.
+* init: The initialization function for an ad.
+Required for any ad running on MRAID.
+Recommended in all cases.
+* expanded: Default is false.
+Only required for interstitial ads.

 Example:

 ```